-Pax is a smart tip jar for ride-share drivers
+Pax is a smart tip jar for rideshare drivers

 Google announces significant partnership with SAP at Google Cloud Next Conference